arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/firmware-updater/firmware-updater.md

 ---
-title: 'Update MKR1000 WiFi Firmware'
+title: 'Update MKR 1000 WiFi Firmware'
 description: 'Update the firmware or loading certificates on your MKR1000 WiFi board or WiFi Shield 101'
 difficulty: beginner
 tags: